-Time will tell whether their assessment was correct and how the consumer associations will go about financing these litigations, and taking the responsibility of the class action cases, considering that, according to French laws on association, the consumer associations may receive any donation and are not supposed to make a profit.
-It has to be underlined that after four years only 15 class actions have been filed in France.
+Time will tell whether their assessment was correct and how the consumer associations will go about financing these litigations and taking responsibility for the class action cases, considering that, according to French laws on association, the consumer associations may receive any donation and are not supposed to make a profit.
+It must be underlined that after four years only 15 class actions have been filed in France.
 This tends to prove that lack of money may be an obstacle to the filing of class actions before the French courts and may limit the development of this new type of litigation as consumer associations cannot afford to bear, on their own, the costs of such long proceedings.